 Overwhelmed critical apparatus of society – This is a similar argument to the health service.
 If too many people become sick then parts of supply or delivery chains that are considered essential may fail.
 Green banders will have to consider the actual risks of that occurring in their particular region and what level of sickness would be required for failures of that nature to become a reality.

-Vaccine or medicine intervening – At time of writing there is no vaccine against Coronavirus and no medicine with established efficacy.
-Certain vaccine trials have produced encouraging results, but despite the unparalleled resources being dedicated to finding a ‘cure’ there is no guarantee that the emerging vaccines will be effective to prevent the spread of the virus, or how long they will be effective for.
+Vaccine or medicine intervening – At time of writing vaccines against the virus are being rolled out across the world and medical responses are improving all the time.
+As things stand there is no guarantee that the emerging vaccines will be effective to prevent the spread of the virus, or how long they will be effective for.
 There will also be a significant logistical challenge rolling it out across the world.
 It appears that most governments are unwilling to wait for a vaccine to attempt to emerge from full lockdown.
 Instead there is a worldwide attempt to maintain or restore some form of life as we knew it prior to COVID-19, but with conditions imposed to limit or entirely prevent its spread.
 Whichever band you choose, greenbandredband can help that process.
-If and when effective medicine or vaccination becomes available, then to the extent that distancing still exists, the hopefully reduced impact of the virus might alter your assessment of risk considerably, enabling many who would have been red band to transition over to green.
+If and when effective medicine or vaccination becomes available for you, then to the extent that distancing still exists, the hopefully reduced impact of the virus might alter your assessment of risk considerably, enabling many who would have been red band to transition over to green.